Anatomiclab/GastroFLOW/README.md

 ## MLP Network Training

-To train any MLP network used for ensembling as GCNet, follow the steps below using the ModelTraining.py script.
+To train any MLP network, follow the steps below using the ModelTraining.py script.
 Ensure that you have set the optimized parameters obtained from Talos to train MLP network.

 Step 1: Run the `ModelTraining.py` script